Poisson Midpoint Method for Log Concave Sampling: Beyond the Strong Error Lower Bounds: Introduction

-The Poisson Midpoint Method for Langevin dynamics (PLMC) was introduced in \cite{kandasamy2024poissonmidpointmethodlangevin} as a variant of RLMC.
-While \cite{kandasamy2024poissonmidpointmethodlangevin} considered the convergence of PLMC under general conditions (beyond strong log-concavity) for the total variation distance via entropic central limit theorem style arguments, we consider a sharp analysis via coupling arguments for the case of strong log-concave sampling to obtain better convergence guarantees.
-This utilizes the sharp bound on the Wasserstein distance between a Gaussian random-variable and a perturbed Gaussian random variable used in Alex Zhai's proof of the Central Limit Theorem in the Wasserstein distance \cite{zhai2017highdimensionalcltmathcalw2distance}.
+In this work, we revisit the complexity of PLMC for strongly log-concave sampling in order to obtain better insights into the fundamental computational limits of sampling algorithms.
+We provide a sharp analysis via coupling arguments to obtain better convergence guarantees, which involves a tight bound on the $\mathcal W_2$ distance between a Gaussian random-variable and a perturbed Gaussian random-variable.
+This is adopted from Alex Zhai's proof of the Central Limit Theorem in $\mathcal W_2$ distance \citep{zhai2017highdimensionalcltmathcalw2distance}, and leads to a substantial improvement in convergence guarantees.

-This allows us to obtain guarantees for convergence in the 2-Wasserstein distance which obtain a cubic improvement in the accuracy $\epsilon$ over the Euler-Maruyama discretization.
-This is provably better than the established lower bounds for the strong $L^2$ error in \cite{Cao_2021}, for this class of algorithms.
-This demonstrates that newer techniques are necessary to understand the limits of sampling.